tolanny-studio/tolanny-studio/README.md

 I'm a passionate web developer with experience in React, NextJS, Node, and Python.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: Frontend Development at ALX.
+- 🌱 Currently: Preparing for learn2earn piscine.
+- 🎓 Graduate: Software Engineering Programme in Front-End Web Development
 - 🔭 Working on: Portfolio website
 - 🌍 Languages: JavaScript, C, Python, and Java.
 - 📫 How to reach me: hellotolannystudio@gmail.com